-The Louvre is not only the world's greatest art museum, but also the largest, with 675,000 square feet of works from almost every civilization known to man.
-The three most popular pieces housed here are the 'Mona Lisa', the 'Venus de Milo', and the 'Winged Victory of Samothrace`.
+The Louvre is not only the world`s greatest art museum, but also the largest and most visited, with 675,000 square feet of works from almost every civilization known to man.
+The three most popular pieces housed here are the `Mona Lisa`, the `Venus de Milo`, and the `Winged Victory of Samothrace`.
 This museum is one of the most visited museums in the world with a staggering 7.5 million visitors each year.

 The absolute best time to visit the Louvre is on Wednesday and Friday evenings when the museum is open until 9:45pm, and there are significantly fewer visitors.
 Remember that the Louvre is closed on Tuesdays.Is there a long line to enter the museum?